KKGo-Software-engineering/workshop-summer/Backlog.md

 - Request body should contain the date, amount, category, and image URL.
 - Response 200 OK with a success message.

-## Story 6: As a User, I want to record my income so that I can track my income.
+## Story 6: As a Spender, I want to record my income so that I can track my income.

 Acceptance Criteria:
-- The user can record their income by providing the date, amount, category, and image URL.
+- The spender can record their income by providing the date, amount, category, and image URL.
 - The income is stored in the database.
-- The user receives a success message after the income is recorded.
+- The spender receives a success message after the income is recorded.

 Technical Requirements:
 - REST API to record an income.